wearenolte/wp-ci-template/README.md

 **Warning:** do NOT push/pull code between Lando and Pantheon directly.
 All code should be pushed to Bitbucket, which will deploy to Pantheon through its continuous integration service, Pipelines.

 Composer, Terminus and wp-cli commands should be run in Lando rather than on the host machine.
 This is done by prefixing the desired command with `lando`.
 For example, after a change to `composer.json` run `lando composer update` rather than `composer update`.

+## Testing Locally with Cypress

+Cypress is a JavaScript-based end-to-end testing framework.
+It is built on top of Mocha and Chai, frameworks that run on the browser, and supports Chai’s BDD and TDD assertion styles.
+Documentation for Cypress can be found [here](https://docs.cypress.io/guides/overview/why-cypress.html#In-a-nutshell), with API docs [here](https://docs.cypress.io/api/api/table-of-contents.html).
+These include guides on [best practices](https://docs.cypress.io/guides/references/best-practices.html), commands, assertions, and events.

+Sample test suites included in `cypress/integration/` are intended only to demonstrate possible tests through simple common scenarios.
+You can find many more examples of tests, including tests with stubs, forms, and network requests, [in Cypress's Github](https://github.com/cypress-io/cypress-example-kitchensink/tree/master/cypress/integration/examples).

+### Writing Tests

+New tests can be added to `cypress/integration/`.
+[Fixture data](https://docs.cypress.io/api/commands/fixture.html) files can be added to `cypress/fixtures/`.
+The support file `cypress/support/index.js` runs before every spec file and is the place to store reusable behavior (such as navigating to the home page).

+To create a new spec file, use the syntax `test-name_test.spec.js`.
+Use the Mocha function `describe()` to group the tests in each file.
+Use `it()` to identify individual tests.
+Avoid the temptation to write an `it()` function for every assertion, as you might when unit testing.
+Integration tests can include multiple assertions and will run more efficiently this way.

+Cypress offers [viewport presets](https://docs.cypress.io/api/commands/viewport.html) for common devices.

+### Running Tests

+First run `export CYPRESS_HOST=your-local-env-url` to set the your local host as Cypress's base URL.

+To run tests headlessly, run the command `composer functional-test`.
+To run tests within the browser and view step-by-step snapshots, run `composer functional-test-open`.
+To run both Cypress and PHPunit tests, run `composer test`.

+An mp4 of the most recent run of each spec file is stored in `cypress/videos`.